sam2829/project-4-royal-sam/README.md

 ***My Bookings Page***

-As a User the my bookings page is only available once the user has logged in.
+As a User, the my bookings page is only available once the user has logged in.

 If the user has any current bookings this will be displayed in order of their next tee time.
 Three bookings will be displayed per page and user can click next or previous to paginate through the pages to see all their bookings.